The Pendragon Cycle: Sequel

-The series proceeds as told in the following descriptions:
+Plot overview

 Taliesin

-Tells simultaneously the story of the fall of Atlantis, the subsequent travel of Princess Charis and her family to Ynys Prydein (Britain), and the discovery and training of Taliesin as a druid/bard.
-The two eventually meet and marry, and Myrddin (Merlin) is born just weeks before a tragedy brought about by Charis' jealous half-sister, Morgian.
+The novel tells of the fall of Atlantis, the subsequent travel of Princess Charis and her family to Ynys Prydein (Britain), and the discovery and training of Taliesin as a druid/bard.
+The two meet and marry, and Myrddin (Merlin) is born just weeks before a tragedy brought about by Charis' jealous half-sister, Morgian.

 Merlin

-Narrated by Myrddin.
-Tells of Myrddin's dual upbringing among the druids and Christian priests, his capture and mystical training among the Hill Folk, and his brief time as a king of Dyfed.
-He experiences a doomed romance with Princess Ganieda and long years of madness as a wild man of the woods before finding his destiny.
+Myrddin serves as narrator.
+This volumes relates Myrddin's dual upbringing among the druids and Christian priests, his capture and mystical training among the Hill Folk, and his brief time as a king of Dyfed.
+He experiences a doomed romance with Princess Ganieda and long years of madness as a wild man of the woods before finding his destiny, helping the brothers Aurelius and Uther in turn become the High King of Britain, ultimately leading to the birth of Arthur.

 Arthur

-Narrated by Pelleas (first third), Bedwyr (second third), and Aneirin (last third).
-Tells of Arthur and Myrddin's attempt to create the paradisaical "Kingdom of Summer".
-Arthur is made Duke and Battlechief of Britain after drawing his father's sword from a stone, but must fight back the Saecsens and other barbarian invaders and unite the peoples of Britain before he can be accepted as High King.
+This volume is narrated by Pelleas, Bedwyr, and Aneirin, respectively, relating Arthur and Myrddin's attempt to create the paradisaical "Kingdom of Summer".
+Arthur is made Duke and Battle chief of Britain after drawing his father's sword from a stone.
+He is obliged to fight Saecsens and other barbarian invaders to unite the peoples of Britain before his people accept him as High King.

 Pendragon

-Narrated by Myrddin.
-Tells of an invasion of Ireland and Britain by the Vandal army of Twrch Trwyth, the Black Boar, and a subsequent plague that sweeps across Britain, threatening Arthur's Kingdom of Summer while it is still newborn.
+This volume is narrated by Myrddin and tells of an invasion of Ireland and Britain by the Vandal army of Twrch Trwyth ("the Black Boar") and a subsequent plague that sweeps across Britain, threatening Arthur's still-new Kingdom of Summer.

 Grail

-Narrated by Gwalchavad (majority) and Morgian (short narration at each chapter's beginning).
-Tells of Arthur building a shrine to house the Holy Grail and how the beautiful and mysterious Morgaws joins his court.
+A volume narrated by Gwalchavad and secondarily by Morgian.
+Arthur builds a shrine to house the Holy Grail and how Morgaws joins his court.
 When treachery follows, Arthur's warriors brave the Wasteland of Lyonesse to retrieve the sacred relic.

 Avalon: The Return of King Arthur

 In Portugal, the reprobate King Edward the Ninth has died by his own hand.
-In Britain, the British monarchy teeters on the edge of total destruction.
-And in the Scottish Highlands, a mystical emissary named Mr. Embries—better known as "Merlin"—informs a young captain that he is next in line to the throne.
-James Arthur Stuart is not the commoner he has always believed himself to be; he is Arthur, the legendary King of Summer, reborn.
-The road to Britain's salvation is dangerous, however, and powerful enemies wait in ambush.
-Arthur is not the only one who has returned from the mists of legend, and Merlin's magic is not the only sorcery that has survived the centuries.
+British monarchy is in peril In the Scottish Highlands, Mr. Embries (Merlin) informs young captain, James Arthur Stuart, that he is not the commoner he thought himself, but Arthur returned.
+Enemies wait in ambush.

+Aurelia

+This volume is narrated by the hitherto unseen mother of Aurelius and Uther.
+She relates her life story to Myrddin of events duringMerlin.

 Characters

-Many historical personas (some already included in the Arthurian legend) exist in the cycle, alongside less "factual" characters: Taliesin, Magnus Maximus, Theodosius, Ambrosius Aurelianus, Vortigern, Constantine III, Myrddin Wyllt, Clovis I, Gwyddno Garanhir, Elffin ap Gwyddno, Horsa, Hengest, Cerdic, Aelle, Gildas, and Aneirin (in the series, it is revealed that the last two are the same person; he is born with the name Aneirin, but changes it to Gildas after Arthur's death).
+Many historical characters (some already included in the Arthurian legend) exist in the cycle, alongside fictional characters: Taliesin, Magnus Maximus, Theodosius, Ambrosius Aurelianus, Vortigern, Constantine III, Myrddin Wyllt, Clovis I, Gwyddno Garanhir, Elffin ap Gwyddno, Horsa, Hengest, Cerdic, Aelle, Gildas, and Aneirin (in the series, it is revealed that the last two are the same person; he is born with the name Aneirin, but changes it to Gildas after Arthur's death).